bcallanan/springRestSecurity/README.md

     - @PostFilterAuthorize - same deal, Limited use of this type of method security annotation IMO.
 Even more so given the functionality this api provides

+Repo: <b>springrestsecurity</b> the changes here were insignificant IMO.
+There also werent any in dockers.

+### Update 7 - OAuth2